PLANT 2030 ACADEMY

 Enrollment and Certification

-A registration is required in order to participate in the activities.
-For enrolment, please send an email to the PLANT 2030 Managing office (firstname.lastname@example.org) including full name, institution, email-address, status (PhD or PostDoc) and project involved in.
-Doctoral students and early stage PostDocs who start delayed may still participate in the subsequent activities.
+All doctoral students and postdocs involved in BMBF plant science funding initiatives may enroll for the activities.
+A registration is required.
+For enrolment, please send an email to the PLANT 2030 Managing office (email@example.com) including full name, institution, email-address, status (PhD or Postdoc) and project involved in.
 The participation might be limited by available capacities – there is no legal claim.

 The early career scientists participating in the PLANT 2030 ACADEMY will receive a certificate outlining the individual achievements during the program.